bhanushuklaa/Video-Conferencing/README.md

 # Video Conference Website
+## These project made in Python using Django Framework
 <ul>
   <li>It is based on webRTC which generate random tokens</li>
   <li>These project includes JS for different operations</li>